 Keep in mind ‘more money' is not always the solution!
 Nowadays employees are more concerned about the quality of life and their family needs.

-Here are some solutions on the high attrition rate:
+How are some solutions on the High Attrition Rate:

 - Hire the right people in the right positions

 - Understand the employee needs and provide it to them